 A. Shoes.
 Your child may wear any style, brand, or color of shoe with or without a logo.
 Remember that it must be a closed shoe (toe and heel), with no platform.
 Of course, we encourage students to wear some type of athletic shoe which is most comfortable for a day full of walking and activities.
 Boots may be worn on jeans days.
 Girls may tuck their jeans into their UGG style boots.
 Boots may not be worn with uniforms.
+This includes PK3 & PK4 as well.

 Shirts.
-Only shirts available through Parker Uniforms and sweatshirts and fleece jackets with the St. Anne logo are allowed.
+Only shirts available through Mills Uniforms and sweatshirts and fleece jackets with the St. Anne logo are allowed.
 Other logo designs/monograms are not permitted on shirts or skorts, skirts, shorts and slacks.

 Outerwear.
-The only outerwear that may be worn in buildings is St. Anne fleece jackets or sweatshirts or Parker Uniform sweaters or fleece jackets.
+The only outerwear that may be worn in buildings is St. Anne fleece jackets or sweatshirts or Mills Uniforms sweaters or fleece jackets.
 Simple name/initials monograms are allowed on jackets.
 Non-St. Anne coats and jackets must be removed during class time.